Physics with Nuclear Astrophysics BSc (Hons) or MPhys – 2022 entry

 Our exciting BSc and MPhys Physics with Nuclear Astrophysics courses are unique in the UK.

-You’ll study the core modules required of a physics degree, but also gain a specialism that combines the quantum world of atomic nuclei with the cosmic scale of astronomy.
+You’ll study the core modules required of a physics degree, but you’ll also gain a specialism that combines the quantum world of atomic nuclei with the cosmic scale of astronomy.

 What you will study

-On our Physics with Nuclear Astrophysics courses, you’ll explore core elements of both traditional physics (e.g. particle physics, atoms and molecules) and topics within astronomy and nuclear physics, reflecting the outstanding research we conduct at Surrey.
+On our Physics with Nuclear Astrophysics courses, you’ll explore core elements of traditional physics (e.g. particle physics, atoms and molecules) and topics within astronomy and nuclear physics, reflecting the outstanding research we conduct at Surrey.

 Depending on your progress, you may have the option to switch to a BSc or MPhys during your studies.
 Find out more about the benefits of an integrated masters degree.